 Then, I would break it down into 3 to 5 actionable steps that I have to take consistently every single day.
 So, I know what exactly I have to do every day to stay productive and be on track to achieve my goal for my business.

 Gladice Gong is a personal finance blogger who is passionate about helping people start a business online.

 My simple tip is to read the book “Make Time: How to Focus on What Matters Every Day.”

 Nobody ever looked at an empty calendar and said, “The best way to spend this time is by cramming it full of meetings!” or got to work in the morning and thought, Today I’ll spend hours on Facebook!
 Yet that’s exactly what we do.
 Why?

 In a world where information refreshes endlessly and the workday feels like a race to react to other people’s priorities faster, frazzled and distracted has become our default position.

 But what if the exhaustion of constant busyness wasn’t mandatory?
 What if you could step off the hamster wheel and start taking control of your time and attention?
 That’s what this book is about.

 This book offers practical insights for the executive, manager, or professional who feels like their RPM is maxed out in the red zone.
-By making the concepts and practices of mindfulness simple, practical and applicable, this audiobook offers actionable hope for today’s overworked and overwhelmed professional.
-New research shows that the smartphone equipped professional is connected to work 72 hours a week.
+This audiobook offers actionable hope for today’s overworked and overwhelmed professional by making the concepts and practices of mindfulness simple, practical, and applicable.
+New research shows that the smartphone-equipped professional is connected to work 72 hours a week.
 Forty-eight percent of Americans report that their stress level is up and that the number one source of stress is the job pressure of a 24/7 world.

 Packed full of simple yet effective stress-relieving strategies that you can start putting into practice today, this is a survival guide tailor-made to today’s fast-paced corporate world.